openshift/oadp-operator/must-gather/README.md

 oc adm must-gather --image=quay.io/oadp/must-gather:latest
 ```

-The command above will create a local directory with a dump of the MTC state.
+The command above will create a local directory with a dump of the OADP Operator state.

 You will get a dump of:
 - All namespaces where OADP operator is installed, including pod logs